-(c) Chair's approval

-The Chair will determine whether to approve the appointment of the most suitable nominee as identified under 3.87.1(b).

-- 3.8.6 To support the appointment process for the above, the process for selection for the Local Authority Partner Members will be that the ICB will set out the requirements of the roles, namely and the upper tier local authorities will consider how best to serve the Board of the ICB with senior Officers from adults and children's social care and public health.
-The two Local Authority Members must therefore balance membership for each of those functions; - 3.8.7 The term of office for this Partner Member will be 2 years, and the total number of terms they may serve is 3 terms.

-3.9 Chief Medical Officer
+- The full list of nominees will be considered by a panel convened by the Chief Executive. - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.8.2 and 3.8.3. - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - (c) Chair's approval - 3.8.6 The Chair will determine whether to approve the appointment of the most suitable nominee as identified under 3.8.1(b).To support the appointment process for the above, the process for selection for the Local Authority Partner Members will be that the ICB will set out the requirements of the roles, namely and the upper tier local authorities will consider how best to serve the Board of the ICB with senior Officers from adults and children's social care and public health.
+The two Local Authority Members must therefore balance membership for each of those functions; - 3.8.7 The normal term of office47 for this Partner Member will be 2 years, and the total number of terms they may serve is 3 terms.
+In normal circumstances, the appointment process set out at 3.8.5 of this constitution will be followed at the end of each term of office, and no individual will have the right to be automatically reappointed.
+However, in exceptional circumstances, one term of office may be extended for a period of up to one year, subject to approval by the Chair. - 3.9 Chief Medical Officer48 - 3.9.1 This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) be an employee of the ICB49 or a person seconded to the ICB who is employed in the civil service of the State or by any public authority in the UK; - (b) be a registered Medical Practitioner; - (c) meets the requirements as set out in the Chief Medical Officer role description and person specification. - 3.9.2 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.9.3 This member will be appointed by46 the Chief Executive, following a competitive process, subject to the approval of the Chair.

+3.10 Chief Nursing Officer50

-- 3.9.1 This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act; - (b) be a registered Medical Practitioner; - (c) meets the requirements as set out in the Chief Medical Officer role description and person specification. - 3.9.2 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.9.3 This member will be appointed by the Chief Executive, following a competitive process, subject to the approval of the Chair.
+- 3.10.1 This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) be an employee51 of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by any public authority in the UK; - (b) be a registered Nurse; - (c) hold current valid registration with the Nursing and Midwifery Council; - (d) meet the requirements as set out in the Chief Nursing Officer role description person specification. - 3.10.2 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.10.3 This member will be appointed by46 the Chief Executive, following a competitive process, subject to the approval of the Chair.

-3.10 Chief Nursing Officer

-- 3.10.1 This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act; - (b) be a registered Nurse; - (c) hold current valid registration with the Nursing and Midwifery Council; - (d) meet the requirements as set out in the Chief Nursing Officer role description person specification.

-- 3.10.2 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.10.3 This member will be appointed by the Chief Executive, following a competitive process, subject to the approval of the Chair.

-3.11 Chief Finance Officer
+3.11 Chief Finance Officer52